waterbear-cloud/paco/docs/aim-config.rst

       - False
       - Could be deployed to AWS
       - Enabled
-      - IDeployable
+      - Deployable
     * - title
       - String
       - .. fa:: times
       -
       -
       - Title
-      - INamed
+      - Named
     * - account_id
       - String
       - .. fa:: times
       -
       - Can only contain digits.
       - Account ID
-      - IAccount
+      - Account
     * - account_type
       - String
       - .. fa:: times
       - AWS
       - Supported types: 'AWS'
       - Account Type
-      - IAccount
+      - Account
     * - admin_delegate_role_name
       - String
       - .. fa:: times
       -
       -
       - Administrator delegate IAM Role name for the account
-      - IAccount
+      - Account
     * - admin_iam_users
       - Container of AdminIAMUser_ AIM schemas
       - .. fa:: times
       -
       -
       - Admin IAM Users
-      - IAccount
+      - Account
     * - is_master
       - Boolean
       - .. fa:: times
       - False
       -
       - Boolean indicating if this a Master account
-      - IAccount
+      - Account
     * - organization_account_ids
       - List of Strings
       - .. fa:: times
       -
       - Each string in the list must contain only digits.
       - A list of account ids to add to the Master account's AWS Organization
-      - IAccount
+      - Account
     * - region
       - String
       - .. fa:: check
       - no-region-set
       - Must be a valid AWS Region name
       - Region to install AWS Account specific resources
-      - IAccount
+      - Account
     * - root_email
       - String
       - .. fa:: check
       -
       - Must be a valid email address.
       - The email address for the root user of this account
-      - IAccount
+      - Account